junghans-schneider/gulp-extjs/README.md

 gulp-extjs [![NPM version][npm-image]][npm-url]
 ==========

-A gulp plugin which resolves and sorts all dependencies of an Ext JS project so you can build without the sencha tool.
+A gulp plugin which resolves and sorts all dependencies of an Ext JS project.

 **Features:**